tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

 > The `Async` represents that the `WebPart` function is a non-blocking asynchronous function and `option` type models the `WebPart` which doesn't handle the HTTP request

 The real power of Suave is its set of combinators to manipulate route flow and task composition.
-You can define an api in Suave that only handles HTTP `POST` requests and returns `Hello` as text without typing too much.
+You can define an API in Suave that only handles HTTP `POST` requests and returns `Hello` as text without typing too much.

 ```fsharp
 // HttpContext -> Async<HttpContext option>
 let app = POST >=> OK "HelloSystem.Net.Http
 ```

-> You can learn more about the Suave combinators from my blog post on [Building REST API in suave]({% post_url 2015-06-11-building-rest-api-in-fsharp-using-suave  %})
+> To learn more about the Suave combinators refer my blog post on [Building REST API in suave]({% post_url 2015-06-11-building-rest-api-in-fsharp-using-suave  %})

 If you notice the binding `app` itself is a `WebPart` (which in turn a function) with the signature `HttpContext -> Async<HttpContext option>`.
-So, you can call this function in your application code and project the output the function to any output medium that you wish.
+So, you can call this function in your application code and project the output of the function to any output medium that you wish.

 ## The Difference